 Roche and Labroots are pleased to announce the first-ever global DISCOVERY user symposium.
-This two-day event will take place November 12-13, 2020 and will focus on advancements in tissue research.
-This event is a peer to peer meeting, allowing you to hear from fellow researchers about their work with the DISCOVERY product portfolio.
+This year long event will run from November 2020 to November 2021 and will focus on advancements in tissue research.
+This event is a peer-to-peer meeting, allowing you to hear from fellow researchers about their work with the DISCOVERY product portfolio.

-Register Now to access the following beginning on November 12th:
+Register Now to access the following content on demand:

 DISCOVERY products are for research use only.
 Not for use in diagnostic procedures.